mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 3.15.8 xxxxxxxxx =
+* Enhancement: debug info includes "is premium"
+* Enhancement: make click=to-reveal areas easier to see by styling the like a button

 = 3.15.7 May 18, 2021 =
 * Enhancement: send more debugging info when using Pro PDF Service
 * Feature: Japanese translation